 In this tutorial, we show you how to set up a Google account and list some of the integrations we will take you through during the WordPress configuration stage.

-Before you begin, we recommend that you complete the following modules:
+Before you start, we recommend becoming familiar with the following training modules:

 - WordPress Installation Tutorials